-This article about visas was published by the Great British Mag content team on 21 July, 2019
+This article about student visa was published by the Great British Mag content team on 21 July, 2019

 If you are an EU, EEA, or Swiss citizen then you do not currently need a visa to study in the UK.
 However, this may change after Britain leaves the EU.
 The Home Office periodically updates their predicted post-Brexit policies here.